-Paul's praise continues: When I call to remembrance the unfeigned faith that is in thee, which dwelt first in thy grandmother Lois, and thy mother Eunice; and I am persuaded that in thee also (1:5).
+Paul's praise continues: I am reminded of your sincere faith, a faith that dwelt first in your grandmother Lois and your mother Eunice and now, I am sure, dwells in you as well (1:5).
 Timothy's father was a Gentile, and nothing is said of his faith, so he may not have been a believer.
-However, it is clear Timothy's unfeigned, or sincere, faith was modeled by his mother and grandmother, who were possibly led to the Lord by Paul.
+However, it is clear Timothy's sincere, or "unfeigned," faith was modeled by his mother and grandmother, who were possibly led to the Lord by Paul.

-The best way to help someone develop an unfeigned, or authentic, faith and prepare them to carry the torch is praising them regularly.
+The best way to help someone develop a sincere, or authentic, faith and prepare them to carry the torch is praising them regularly.
 The Evil One uses discouragement, which is often the result of a lack of praise, to lead many believers into temptation.
 Therefore, when passing your spiritual torch, pass it with praise by obeying what command in 1 Thessalonians 5:11?